enasequence/ena-browser-documentation/browser/search/advanced.rst

 search criteria.

 All searches are performed against a subset of the archive specified by the *Data Type* you choose to search against.
-You can then build your custom search query to specify what data you are looking for and select what fields you want to retrieve from your search.
-There are additional options to include/exclude datasets as desired as well as filter the number of results you wish to return to allow for full customisability.
+You can then build your search query to specify what data you are looking for and select what fields you want to retrieve from your search.
+There are additional options to include/exclude specific
+datasets as well as filter the number of results you wish to return.

 If you intend to repeat the same search at a later date, you can save this as a Rule using `Rulespace <https://www.ebi.ac.uk/ena/browser/rulespace>`_.
-Or if you want to access the same data programmatically, you can copy the produced curl request and run this yourself using the `ENA Portal API <https://www.ebi.ac.uk/ena/portal/api/>`_.
+If you want to access the same data programmatically, you can copy the produced curl request and run this yourself against the `ENA Portal API <https://www.ebi.ac.uk/ena/portal/api/>`_.

 Data Types
 ==========